Updated: Jul 16

 “I promise, he knows this!” you say, with not a little embarrassment.

 Sound familiar?
 That’s because it happens to everyone, and it’s one of the most common reasons people don't keep up with dog training.
 The ability to learn something in one setting and apply it in different settings without having to re-learn it is called generalization, and it’s one of many possible reasons your dog may not respond to a cue.
 Generalization comes pretty easy to people, but not so for dogs.
-But without knowledge of this, most people interpret this as an error on their dog’s part, and will repeat the cue over and over.
+But without knowledge of this, most people assume the dog needs a reminder and will repeat the cue over and over.

-If the dog still doesn’t respond, many people assume there is a purposeful refusal to cooperate on the part of the dog.
+If the dog still doesn’t respond, this is often interpreted as the dog being purposefully uncooperative.
 They say the dog is “giving them the paw”, blowing them off, etc.

 A better way to interpret your dog’s lack of response to a cue is as neutral feedback.
 If your dog doesn’t respond to a cue (in any setting, including the one in which you originally trained it), this is information for you.
 It means one or more of several different things: